Please let us know about incorrect, missing or obsolete information concerning the listed products.

 HTCondor CE is a special configuration of the HTCondor software designed to be a job gateway solution for the OSG.
 It is configured to use the JobRouter daemon to delegate jobs by transforming and submitting them to the site’s batch system.

-StoRM (STOrage Resource Manager) is a light, scalable, flexible, high-performance, file system independent, storage manager service (SRM) for generic disk based storage system, compliant with the standard SRM interface version 2.2.
+StoRM (Storage Resource Manager) is a light, scalable, flexible, high-performance, file system independent, storage manager service for generic disk based storage systems.

 The User Interface (UI) is the access point to the Grid Infrastructure.
 This can be any machine where users have personal account and where their user certificate is installed.
 From the UI, the user can be authenticated and authorised to use the Grid resources and can access the functionalities offered by the Information, Workload and Data Management Systems.